asemyannikov-vi/integration-tests-with-embedded-psql/README.md

 ```
 go test /methods
 ```
-to run integration tests with embded postgreSQL.
+to run integration tests with embedded postgreSQL.